quacksouls/lyf/doc/object.md

 Replace `ClassName` with the name for your class.
 The class name should start with a capital letter.
-A public attribute (or property or field) of a class is declared with a variable name only.
+A public attribute (or property or field) of a class is declared with a variable name (and optionally assigned a default value).
 A public attribute can be accessed both within and outside the class.
 A private attribute is declared by prefixing a variable with the hash symbol `#`.
 A private attribute can only be accessed within the class.
 To access a private attribute from outside the class, you must declare a method that returns the value of the private attribute.
 The constructor, conveniently called `constructor`, is automatically called whenever you create an instance of the class.
 What is the name of this instance?
 An object, of course.
-To create an instance of a class, you use the following
+To create an instance of a class, you use the following template:
-template:

 ```js
 const objectName = new ClassName(paramA, paramB, ...);